-A rare complication of idiopathic thrombocytopenic purpura is bleeding into the brain, which can be fatal.
+A rare complication of immune thrombocytopenia is bleeding into the brain, which can be fatal.

 If you're pregnant and your platelet count is very low or you have bleeding, you have a greater risk of heavy bleeding during delivery.
-In such cases, you and your doctor may discuss treatment to maintain a stable platelet count, taking into account the effects on your baby.
+Your doctor may suggest treatment to maintain a stable platelet count, taking into account the effects on your baby.

-To diagnose idiopathic thrombocytopenic purpura, your doctor will try to exclude other possible causes of bleeding and a low platelet count, such as an underlying illness or medications you or your child may be taking.
+To diagnose immune thrombocytopenia, your doctor will try to exclude other possible causes of bleeding and a low platelet count, such as an underlying illness or medications you or your child may be taking.

-People with mild idiopathic thrombocytopenic purpura may need nothing more than regular monitoring and platelet checks.
+People with mild immune thrombocytopenia may need nothing more than regular monitoring and platelet checks.
 Children usually improve without treatment.
-Most adults with ITP will eventually need treatment, as the condition often becomes severe or long-term (chronic) ITP.
+Most adults with ITP will eventually need treatment, as the condition often becomes severe or long term (chronic).

 Treatment may include a number of approaches, such as medications to boost your platelet count or surgery to remove your spleen (splenectomy).
 Talk with your doctor about the risks and benefits of your treatment options.
 Some people find that the side effects of treatment are more burdensome than the effects of the disease itself.

-Your doctor will talk with you about medications or supplements you take and whether you need to stop using any that might inhibit platelet function.
-Examples include aspirin, ibuprofen (Advil, Motrin IB, others), ginkgo biloba and warfarin (Coumadin).
+Your doctor will talk with you about over-the-counter medications or supplements you take and whether you need to stop using any that might inhibit platelet function.
+Examples include aspirin, ibuprofen (Advil, Motrin IB, others) and ginkgo biloba.

-Drugs that suppress your immune system.
+- Steroids.
 Your doctor will likely start you on an oral corticosteroid, such as prednisone.
-This drug may help raise your platelet count by decreasing the activity of your immune system.
 Once your platelet count is back to a safe level, you can gradually discontinue taking the drug under the direction of your doctor.
 Long-term use of these medications isn't recommended because they can increase your risk of infections, high blood sugar and osteoporosis.

 - Immune globulin.
-If corticosteroids don't help, your doctor may give you an injection of immune globulin (IVIG).
+If corticosteroids don't help, your doctor may give you an injection of immune globulin.
 This drug may also be used if you have critical bleeding or need to quickly increase your blood count before surgery.
 The effect usually wears off in a couple of weeks.
-Possible side effects include headache, vomiting and low blood pressure.

 - Drugs that boost platelet production.
-Thrombopoietin receptor agonists — such as romiplostim (Nplate) and eltrombopag (Promacta) — help your bone marrow produce more platelets.
-Possible side effects include headache, dizziness, nausea or vomiting, and an increased risk of blood clots.
+Medications such as romiplostim (Nplate) and eltrombopag (Promacta) help your bone marrow produce more platelets.
+These types of drugs can increase your risk of blood clots.

-Removal of your spleen.
-If your condition is severe or persists despite initial drug treatment, your doctor may suggest surgical removal of your spleen (splenectomy).
+If your condition is severe or persists despite initial drug treatment, your doctor may suggest surgery to remove your spleen.
 This quickly eliminates the main source of platelet destruction in your body and improves your platelet count, though it doesn't work for everyone.
-Serious post-surgical complications sometimes occur, and not having a spleen permanently increases your susceptibility to infection.
+Living without a spleen permanently increases your susceptibility to infection.

 Preparing for an appointment

 Because a low platelet count may not cause symptoms, the problem is often discovered when you have a blood test for another reason.
-In order to diagnose idiopathic thrombocytopenic purpura, your doctor is likely to order further blood tests that require drawing a small amount of blood from a vein in an arm.
+To diagnose immune thrombocytopenia, your doctor is likely to order further blood tests that require drawing a small amount of blood from a vein in an arm.
 He or she may also refer you to a specialist in blood diseases (hematologist).

 What you can do